Google Alerts: Step by Step Guide

 Have you ever had someone posting about you, but you were the last person to find out?
 Your online presence is crucial to your business, for this reason, having control over it can save you from future defamation.
 Through this simple and free tool, Google Alerts can quickly locate areas in which your name or brand is being written.
 You will receive an email notification once an article is published.
-This can better assist you in managing any negative reviews, post, or pictures within minutes of the initial post itself.
+This can better assist you in managing any negative reviews, posts, or pictures within minutes of the initial post itself.

 Setting up Google Alerts